cztomczak/cefpython/api/WindowInfo.md

 monitor info and to act as the parent window for dialogs, context menus, etc. If |parent| is not provided then the main screen monitor will be used and some functionality that requires a parent window may not function correctly.
-If |transparent| is true a transparent background color will be used (RGBA=0x00000000).
-If |transparent| is false the background will be white and opaque.
 In order to create windowless browsers the CefSettings.windowless_rendering_enabled value must be set to true.
+Transparent painting is enabled by default but can be disabled by setting CefBrowserSettings.background_color to an opaque value.

 Call this method to disable windowed rendering and to use [RenderHandler](RenderHandler.md).
-See the Panda3D and Kivy examples.
+See the pysdl2, screenshot, panda3d and kivy examples.

 In order to create windowless browsers the ApplicationSettings.[windowless_rendering_enabled](ApplicationSettings.md#windowless_rendering_enabled)